 Journal Article Submission

-UNM Law faculty may access two different tools to electronically submit articles to individual or multiple law journals.
+UNM Law faculty may electronically submit articles to individual or multiple law journals.
 Article submission fees are paid by the School of Law.

-To set up access to ExpressO or Scholastica, please submit a request to the Faculty Request Portal.
+To set up access to Scholastica or ExpressO, please submit a request to the Faculty Request Portal.

 For an up-to-date list of publications and their submission policies, please see the continuously-updated article: Allen K. Rostron & Nancy Levit, Information for Submitting Articles to Law Reviews & Journals.
 Please note: some law reviews and journals do not accept submissions from electronic submission services.

 For a ranking of law journals by citation count, please see the Law Journals: Submissions & Ranking website of the Washington & Lee University Law Library.

 The library assists faculty members in optimizing the impact of their scholarship and preserving their works.

 Review Your Author Agreement